 It stretches across a vast expanse of low-lying mountains and savannah plains.
 The park takes in the rolling highlands woodlands, a labyrinth of swamps and lakes, and the wetlands of the Kagera River.
 (Indeed, the Akagera ultimately joins the Nile to become part of the longest river in the world.)
 The bush ranges from cactus-like Euphorbia candelabra shrub to dense forest.

-As well as game drives, you can also enjoy a boat cruise on Lake Ihema.
-This is a great way to see some of the hippo pods.
+As well as game drives, you can also enjoy a boat cruise on the beautiful Lake Ihema.
+This is a great way to see some of the many hippo pods.
 Look out for the huge Nile crocodiles that wallow in the park’s watery regions.
-Birders will enjoy park’s abundant water-birds including breeding colonies of noisy, and somewhat smelly, cormorants and open-billed storks.
+Of course birders will enjoy park’s abundant water-birds including breeding colonies of noisy, and somewhat smelly, cormorants and open-billed storks.

-Bursting with a rich biodiversity, Akagera features a variety of rare species, such as Topis, klipspringer and even Cape Eland.
+Bursting with a rich biodiversity, Akagera National Park features a variety of rare species, such as Topis, klipspringer and even Cape Eland.
 Plus plenty of general game and hundreds of bird species.
 An Akagera safari is also the only place you are likely to see elephant in Rwanda.